Doctor Fatigue | Galligan Law

 - Medication errors.

 Recent polls show that 1 in 5 Iowans believe they have been the victim of a medical error.
-Countless lives are destroyed or taken away at the hands of healthcare professions when medical errors occur.
-At Galligan Law, we follow a careful case review and selection process that can be viewed here.
+Unfortunately, countless lives are destroyed or taken away at the hands of healthcare professions when medical errors occur.
+At Galligan Law, we follow a careful case review and selection process for all personal injury and medical malpractice lawsuits.

 Our experienced malpractice attorneys offer a free consultation.
 Contact us at 800-217-9312 to have your medical malpractice case carefully reviewed by leaders in Iowa medical malpractice law.